7. Proxy voting

 If you registered to vote but unable to attend your polling station, you can appoint someone else (a proxy) to vote on your behalf.
 You will still be able to vote in person if your proxy hasn't already voted for you.
 You can apply to vote by proxy by completing the application below:

 If the person you appoint is unable to attend your polling station, they can apply to vote on your behalf by post - you must already be a proxy voter for them to do this.
 Contact our office to arrange this using the contact details listed.

-If you wish to cancel an existing proxy vote, please complete and return the form below:
+If you wish to cancel your proxy vote, contact our office using the contact details listed.

 You can return completed applications by email by sending a PDF copy of the form to firstname.lastname@example.org or by posting it to The Electoral Registration Officer, Forde House, Brunel Road, Newton Abbot, TQ12 4XX.